ppy/osu-wiki/news/2023/2023-01-04-featured-artist-track-updates-winter-2023.md

 ### Kurokotei feat.
 Sennzai - escape (the looking-glass, and what alice found there)

-Escape down the rabbit hole and into [this map used as OWC's Semifinals tiebreaker](https://osu.ppy.sh/beatmapsets/1880652) hosted by [Realazy](https://osu.ppy.sh/users/918297)!
+Escape down the rabbit hole and into [this map used as OWC's Semifinals tiebreaker](https://osu.ppy.sh/beatmapsets/1880652) hosted by ::Realazy::{ user-id=918297 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/58/Songs/Kurokotei%20feat.%20Sennzai%20-%20escape%20(the%20looking-glass%2C%20and%20what%20alice%20found%20there).mp3" type="audio/mpeg">